A GENERATION OF MARINE CONSERVATION PROMOTORS

 With the support of a European Union grant under the ECOFISH Programme, C3 Madagascar is helping implement locally driven and managed changes within the coastal communities, tying the conservation of endangered species and habitats with awareness-raising and capacity-building at all levels of the community, from children to fishermen and women, and elders.

-C3 Madagascar’s initiative with ECOFISH Programme aims to promote sustainable small-scale fishing through developing and implementing community monitoring protocols, and training fishermen and women to manage their natural resources.
-Engaging and training youth in becoming environmental ambassadors in their own communities is key to help improve the fishing practices and the sustainable management of small-scale coastal fisheries in Northern Madagascar.
+C3 Madagascar’s initiative with the ECOFISH Programme aims to promote sustainable small-scale fishing through developing and implementing community monitoring protocols, and training fishermen and women to manage their natural resources.
+Engaging and training youth in becoming environmental ambassadors in their communities is key to helping improve the fishing practices and the sustainable management of small-scale coastal fisheries in Northern Madagascar.